xuchunyang/describe-symbol/README.md

 To build the database:

 1. Run `make json EMACS=25.1` to dump documentation into a JSON file.
+2. Run `node add-elisp-demos-to-json.js` to add elisp-demos to the JSON file.
-2. Run `node json-to-harperdb.js` to upload the JSON file to HarperDB, a `.env` file like the following will be required
+3. Run `node json-to-harperdb.js` to upload the JSON file to HarperDB, a `.env` file like the following will be required

 ```conf